Q. Does a sunscreen with a high SPF (sun protection factor) protect skin better than one with a lower SPF? How high should I go?

 - UVB rays cause sunburn and play a key role in developing skin cancer.
 A sunscreen’s SPF number refers mainly to the amount of UVB protection it provides.

 - UVA rays cause skin damage that leads to tanning as well as skin aging and wrinkles.
 The shortest wavelengths of UVA rays also contribute to sunburn.
-It’s important to look for the words “broad spectrum” on the label, which means the product has ingredients that can protect you from UVA as well as UVB rays.
+It’s important to look for the words “broad spectrum” on a product’s label, which means it has ingredients that can protect you from UVA as well as UVB rays.

 What Does the SPF Number Mean?